- COVID-19 Testing

 An electrocardiogram (ECG) is a simple test that can be used to check your heart’s rhythm and electrical activity.

-An ECG test is used alongside other tests to help diagnose and monitor conditions affecting the such as chest pain, palpitations (suddenly noticeable heartbeats), dizziness and shortness of breath.
+It is used alongside other tests to help diagnose and monitor conditions affecting the heart, such as arrhythmias, coronary heart disease, heart attacks and cardiomyopathy.